quantmind/pulsar-queue/README.rst

 It assumes the task performs blocking CPU bound operations.
 These tasks are run on sub-processes.

-Configure
+Extend
 =================

-It is possible to enhance the task queue by passing a custom ``TaskManager`` during initialisation.
+It is possible to enhance the task queue application by passing a custom ``TaskManager`` during initialisation.
 For example:

 .. code:: python